Seeing Alligators in Sarasota, Florida

 You will learn these facts and many more during the duration of your cruise!

 *Get to Myakka early.
-Reservations are not accepted for the Gator Gal airboat ride and lines fill up very quickly.
-You will want to get there as early as possible in case your 1st preferred tour is sold out.
+Reservations not accepted and lines fill up very quickly.
+Get here as early as possible in case your 1st preferred tour is sold out.
 For info on tour times, visit the Florida state Parks website.

-*Plan a winter visit for the best chance of multiple sightings.
+*Plan a winter visit for the best chance of seeing lots of gators.

 *Bring with a camera, preferably one with a good zoom lens.

-*Pick up a Sarasota coupon booklet (located in various stands throughout town) to save $2 off your cruise.
+*Pick up a Sarasota coupon booklet (located in various stands throughout town) to save a few bucks off your cruise.